Where are they now? Man Utd’s youngest Premier League starting XI

 After hanging up his boots in 2018, Carrick joined Mourinho’s coaching staff at United and was then retained by Solskjaer.

 Lingard fell out of favour under Solskjaer and found himself on the fringes of the first team following Bruno Fernandes’ arrival in January 2020.

 The 29-year-old rediscovered his best form on loan at West Ham United in 2021, registering nine goals and four assists in 16 appearances for the Hammers, before returning to his boyhood club for the 2021-22 season.

 He was a regular fixture of the gossip columns in January, with a return to West Ham or move to newly-minted Newcastle mooted, but he ended up staying put – another that looks set to leave for free this summer.

 Martial continued to frustrate the fans at Old Trafford in his sixth season.
 Having fallen behind Cristiano Ronaldo in the pecking order, he was loaned out to Sevilla in January.

 Rooney ended his 13-year association with United after their Europa League final win, spending a season back at boyhood club Everton.

-After rejecting the offer of a contract extension with United, Gomes joined Lille in 2020 and has enjoyed a productive loan spell at Portuguese side Boavista, and is now back with the Ligue 1 champions.
+After rejecting the offer of a contract extension with United, Gomes joined Lille in 2020, enjoyed a productive loan spell at Portuguese side Boavista, and is now back with the Ligue 1 champions.